Spinal cord injury complications will vary from person-to-person depending on the severity and level of injury.

 Your spinal cord is a delicate bundle of nerves and damage to it should never be taken lightly.

-Living with spinal cord injury complications really teaches you how to be aware of your body and requires time to adjust.
+Learning to cope with spinal cord injury complications requires time and willingness to adjust.